isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 In this task, you will upload a test image to Storage Account and then invoke Azure Function to read text from the image.

-1. Download the test image file to your local computer, right-click the image below and select *Save Image as...* option.
+1. Download the test image file to your local computer.
+Right-click the image below and select *Save Image as...* option.

 <img src="../test-images/lipitor.jpg" alt="Test Prescription Image" width="50%" height="50%"/>

 2. Browse to the detail page for Storage Account created in Chapter 2, click Containers and the click *+ Container*

-3. Container can be considered a top-level folder in a Storage Account, give an appropriate name to the container.
+3. In this context, a Container can be considered a top-level folder in a Storage Account, give an appropriate name to the container.
 Example - *test-images*.

 <img src="./images/StorageAccountCreateContainer.GIF" alt="Storage Account - Create Container" width="50%" height="50%"/>